 From Healthcare IT news

-Obama budget tags $1.8B for health IT
+Obama budget tags $1.8B for health ITPretty wimpy, if you ask me.

 HHS budget trimmed from last year's total